 There might be someone in your family or a friend of yours that plays a musical instrument.
 If you’re already friends with someone and they play an instrument, get together with them and jam.
 If this is you, consider yourself lucky.
 It also happens the other way around.
 Many of us go looking for musical connections because we don’t have any among the people we know.
 When we find someone to play with and it grows into a positive experience, it can often lead to solid lifelong friendships.

-The first thing you need to do is be prepared to get yourself out there to meet new people.
+The first thing you need to do to get yourself out there to meet new people and find musicians.
 If that kind of thing makes you a little uncomfortable, just remember that you don’t have to meet everyone in the room.
 Meet one person and you never know where that could lead to.
 You have so much more to gain than just playing some tunes and absolutely nothing to lose by meeting some people.